 - Set the PHP-FPM switch to On.

 Your feedback about Dynatrace PHP-FPM monitoring is most welcome!
 Let us know what you think of the new PHP-FPM plugin by adding a comment below.
-Or post your questions and feedback to Dynatrace Answers.
+Or post your questions and feedback to Dynatrace Community.

 Visit our dedicated webpage about PHP monitoring to see how Dynatrace supports PHP.